 View as: PDF 4.41 MB

-The twenty-first report under the Energy Efficiency Act summarizes the actions taken by Natural Resources Canada (NRCan) in 2013-2015 to help improve Canada's energy efficiency and use of alternative fuels.
+The twenty-second report under the Energy Efficiency Act summarizes the actions taken by Natural Resources Canada (NRCan) in 2015-2016 to help improve Canada's energy efficiency and use of alternative fuels.
 Through its various programs, regulations and initiatives, NRCan continues to assist industry, individuals, and governments across Canada increase their energy efficiency and develop and deploy alternative energy sources as ways to reduce greenhouse gas emissions and improve the Canadian economy, toward a low-carbon, clean growth economy.
-From 1990 to 2013, energy efficiency in Canada improved by 24 percent, avoiding 85.4 megatonnes of GHG emissions in 2013.
-Through gains in energy efficiency, Canadians have saved almost $37.6 billion in 2013, the equivalent of more than 2.1 percent of Canada’s gross domestic product.

 MOVING FORWARD ON ENERGY EFFICIENCY IN CANADA: Achieving Results to 2020 and Beyond